Whatever the season, there’s always the opportunity to do a little giving! The trick is to make that giving extra thoughtful…

 Best of all, once the candle has been used, you can send the tin back as many times as you like for refills at 50% the original price!

-Here is another good option where the Etsy shop accepts jar returns for empty jars (this option uses beeswax though which is not vegan): Organic beeswax candle infused with Lavender
+Here is another good option where the Etsy shop accepts jar returns for empty jars (this option uses beeswax though so is not vegan friendly): Organic beeswax candle infused with Lavender.

-Or, how about az cute ceramic mug for slow mornings at home, an insulated to-go mug (like a Hydroflask) and zero waste, fairtrade coffee in an upcycled jar you’re your closest bulk foods store (or in a reusable cotton coffee storage bag).
+To keep all that coffee fresh for your friend, buy zero waste, fairtrade coffee in an upcycled jar from your closest bulk foods store (or in a reusable cotton coffee storage bag).
 PS: Each day, they can put those coffee grounds into their compost bin!

 As we mentioned already, a reusable water bottle is the easiest, no-brainer way to reduce waste (and stay healthy and hydrated!).

 Why not apply the same logic to other food and beverage options?

 We like Hydroflask because they offer tons both food and beverage containers that can be used to replace plastic water bottles, to-go coffee cups, and take-out food containers.
 You can choose from a variety of options on Amazon US, Amazon UK and Amazon AU.